BartoszJakis/OrderApp/README.md

 # OrderApp

 A console application that allows order management.
-Users can add orders, change their status, and track the fulfillment process.
+Users can add orders, change their status, and track the delivery process.

 # Technologies